Find out What to do if You are At-Fault in an Accident

 Being in a car accident can be devastating on many levels.
 Being the at-fault driver of a car accident can really add to the stress of the situation.
-Not only do you have to deal with the damage of your own vehicle, but also the other party involved.
+Not only do you have to deal with the damage of your own vehicle, but also with the other party involved.
 What actions should you take right after you caused an accident?
 How will it affect your car insurance?
 Both are common questions to ask after causing a car accident.

 - Always stop and check for injuries in both your vehicle and any other vehicle involved.
 If there are any serious injuries, call 911.

 - Exchange information with any other drivers involved.
 Information usually includes name, phone number, insurance carrier and agency, and insurance policy number.
 Also be sure to note the time and location of the accident.

 It might be tempting to try and avoid calling the police, but it is standard procedure.
 Causing a car accident is upsetting, but you ought to take responsibility and make the situation as smooth as possible.
 A police report is important for the not-at-fault party and will clarify any questions of responsibility for the insurance company.
-Often the at-fault driver is cited a traffic ticket for causing an accident.
+Often the at-fault driver has cited a traffic ticket for causing an accident.

-Regardless of whether or not you receive a ticket from the police, if you were more than 50 percent at-fault then your car insurance rates will probably be increasing when your policy renews.
+Regardless of whether or not you receive a ticket from the police, if you were more than 50 percent at-fault, then your car insurance rates will probably be increasing when your policy renews.
 Insurance carriers always determine the at-fault driver in a car accident.
 Insurance carriers can surcharge your car insurance if you receive a traffic violation for the accident or if you file a claim and are determined at-fault.
-The normal procedure is for only one of the occurrences to go against you.
-Meaning you will not be charged for the traffic violation plus the claim.
+The normal procedure is for only one of the occurrences to go against you, meaning you will not be charged for the traffic violation plus the claim.

 After causing a car accident, you might be wondering how your car insurance policy will cover you.
 Damages to your vehicle will be covered by your policy if you purchased collision coverage.
 You will be responsible for your deductible, meaning that you must pay for damages until you reach the deductible amount, and anything above your deductible will be covered by your policy.
 In most states, your insurance policy will also cover the damage to the not-at-fault vehicle.
 Medical coverage varies by state.